 |

 Castor BrandyScintilla Tonics for Everyday Woes - Thirty years ago Mad Tramell's Tonics claimed they could treat dry skin, thinning hair, relieve muscle pain and was one of a dozen miracle potions of the era that guaranteed satisfaction or your coinage back.
 When the alchemy factories closed at the start of Prohibition, Mad Tramell quickly found himself with a large amount of stock he couldn't sell and an even larger amount of debt.
-However, there was an opportunity for a new customers basis.
-He had previously discovered by sheer accident, that his particular formula could be mixed on-site to make an alright tasting brandy that put a little Atrabacca in your system.
+However, there was an opportunity for a new customers base.
+He had previously discovered by sheer accident, that his particular formula could be mixed on-site to make an alright tasting brandy that puts a little Atrabacca in your system.

 |